Ty0222/Split_Decision/README.md

 Clone this repository onto your machine

-Run file by entering (within your command line) ruby map_engine.rb
+Run file by entering (within your command line) ruby play.rb